 With maintenance staff constituting about 54 percent of salaried employment at MoDOT and with about 23 percent of MoDOT's budget being used to accomplish maintenance related tasks, it makes sense to look at the challenges that staff has in recording and finding data related to what gets accomplished by this important organizational division.
-Multiple software programs, difficulty in documenting work and challenges in finding maintenance-related information is substantial.
+Multiple software programs, difficulty in documenting work, and challenges in finding maintenance-related information is substantial.

-MoDOT intends to create a Maintenance Management System that will be a simple to use, web-based program for capturing and easily reporting data related to what gets accomplished in maintenance.
-The size and scope of the project has prompted a phased approach to get a significant portion of the project completed under Phase 1.
+MoDOT has created a Maintenance Management System that is a simple to use, web-based program for capturing and easily reporting data related to what gets accomplished in maintenance.
+The size and scope of the project has prompted a phased approach to get a significant portion of the project completed under Phase 1 which is being incrementally implemented.